entech-code/rocketqa-cli/README.md

 ## About

-RocketMQ is a universal testing tool that works in any project with a features folder.
+RocketQA is a universal testing tool that works in any project with a features folder.
 It allows testing web applications with zero configuration.

 ### Topics

-javascript testing automation web test test-automation testing-tools end-to-end-testing e2e-testing rocketmq universal-tool
+javascript testing automation web test test-automation testing-tools end-to-end-testing e2e-testing rocketqa universal-tool

 ### License